Psmths/owo-encoder/README.md

 # OwO Encoder

-Very simple encoding scheme that will encode data as a series of OwOs or UwUs Still needs a decoder too lazy to make it at the moment
+Very simple encoding scheme that will encode data as a series of OwOs or UwUs.
+The encoder is a simple state machine.

+Still needs a decoder too lazy to make it at the moment

 Example code: